What is Haven?

 Answer: Haven is an interactive, online program designed to help you learn more about the critical issues of sexual assault, relationship violence, and stalking, which impact many college students across the county.
 It is also designed to help students understand the concept and role of consent as it relates to healthy sexual relationships.
 Virginia Tech takes these issues very seriously and wants to ensure students understand sexual violence is not tolerated in our community.
 In addition, we want all students to be aware of resources available if they ever need them.

 We recognize that talking about sexual violence can be difficult and want to acknowledge that some of you may have had personal experiences with this topic.
-If taking this module is difficult or triggering for you, please know there are resources on campus to support you, even prior to your arrival to campus.
-If you are a survivor and need to talk before or after taking the module, please visit www.stopabuse.vt.edu.
+If taking this program is difficult or triggering for you, please know there are resources on campus to support you, even prior to your arrival to campus.
+If you are a survivor and need to talk before or after taking the program, please visit our Stop Abuse website for help.

 Question: Why am I required to take Haven?